Safe C Code¶

 Since strings of characters are currently not (fully) available, in order to generate an executable

-program, one has to define a main function without any argument, that can optionally return an
+program, one has to define a main function without any argument, whose return type can be Int

 Constructs¶